 Total Disability must be caused by an Accident or Sickness and must commence while you are insured under the Policy.
-You must be Totally Disabled during your Elimination Period.

 Treatment means a Physician's consultation, care or services; diagnostic measures; or the prescription, refill or taking of prescribed drugs or medicines.